Validation

 • JSON schema

-• RDF / SHACL, if a top-level (i.e., same directory as bblock.json).
+• RDF / SHACL, if SHACL shapes are defined (e.g., in the same directory as bblock.json).

 Inside the tests directory, 3 types of files will be processed: